Jamin-Software-Foundation/orinayo/USER-GUIDE.md

 #### Other Playing Features
 Pressing down on any of the five sections in the slider bar at the same time the strum bar is moved up or down can be used to perform other features.
-This includes sending Foot Switch on/off mesages to Ketron Arrangers that can be used to mute arranger parts or perform any custom feature required by the user.
+This includes sending Foot Switch on/off messages to Ketron Arrangers that can be used to mute arranger parts or perform any custom feature required by the user.

 Button | Strum Up     | Strum Down
 ---    | ---          | ---